 As a result of the positive sedative effects of the alkaloid “bulbocapnin”, corydalis extract is also used in traditional Chinese medicine for the treatment of cramps such as muscle tremor and vestibular nystagmus.
 So it follows that patients who have Parkinson’s and Meniere’s diseases should also benefit from treatment using corydalis extract.
-Many studies are currently underway which look at the application of corydalis in conjunction with cancers, menstruation pain, high blood pressure, cramps, and as a natural painkiller.
+Many studies are currently underway which look at the application of corydalis in conjunction menstruation pain, high blood pressure, cramps, and as a natural painkiller.

 Reishi (Ganoderma lucidum)

 The reishi or lingzhi mushroom has been used for over 4,000 years in Chinese medicine.
 The ingredients within the fruit bodies of the mushroom, such as triterpenoids, steroles, manitol, coumarin, and various polysaccharides, are used medicinally.
 Furthermore, the mushrooms contain various trace elements, such as zinc, germanium, manganese, iron, copper, and even calcium.
 Recent research results show that reishi mushroom extract strengthens the immune system and also demonstrates immune modulating properties.
 The reishi has proven itself particularly useful in the treatment of prostate illnesses, since it inhibits prostate inflammation, thereby counteracting prostatitis.
-It also suppresses cell adhesion and cell migration in prostate cancer, thereby reducing tumor migration.

 Red spider lily (Lycoris radiata)

 Lycoris radiata, also known as “red spider lily,” belongs to the onion and tuber family, the amaryllidaceae.
 The plants get to be about 10 to 30 cm tall and are cultivated mostly in central and south Japan.
 Extracts of the tuber root are used in the treatment of swelling, ulcers, and nervous disorders in children.
 Contained within the flowers are two alkaloids which have an emetic and expectorant effect.
 Extracts from the shrubs are often used as an antidote to poison in traditional Chinese medicine.
 The flowers can also be made into a paste which can be applied to burns and open wounds.
-The anti-carcinogenic effect of the extract of lycoris radiata is due to various alkaloids, such as dehydrolycorine, bulbispermine, methylen-dioxylhomolycorine-N-oxide and dihydromethyl-hydroxy-phenanthridine, which have a very potent cytostatic and cytotoxic effect on different cancer cell cultures.
+The anti-carcinogenic effect of the extract of lycoris radiata is due to various alkaloids, such as dehydrolycorine, bulbispermine, methylen-dioxylhomolycorine-N-oxide and dihydromethyl-hydroxy-phenanthridine, which have a very potent cytostatic and cytotoxic effect.
 Some of the alkaloids also have significant anti-malaria effects.

 Patrinia (Patrinia heterophylla)